 - Specialized tools, tooling, fixtures and products for stock making, finishing and repair

-- Carving, inletting, shaping and finishing a wood stock for the firearm the student custmized in the Introduction to Gunsmithing machine shop section of the program.
-The stock will will conform the American Custom Gunmakers Guild specifications for an ‘American Sporting Classic.’
+- Carving, inletting, shaping and finishing a wood stock for the firearm the student customized in the Introduction to Gunsmithing machine shop section of the program.
+The stock will conform the American Custom Gunmakers Guild specifications for an ‘American Sporting Classic.’
 All components for the stock are included in the project rifle kit.
 The stock will have;

 - An approved forend tip

 - An approved grip cap

 - A one-to-one fitting recoil pad

 - A custom hand-applied oil finish

 - Lay-out and checker a ‘flat’ and ‘round’ proof.